-The GREAT NEWS: $90 Million has been set aside for the Florida Keys in the first round.
+$90 Million was set aside for the Florida Keys in the first round

-To address these needs, DEO proposes the following programs, which are described in more detail below:
+To address these needs, DEO has the following programs.

 - Housing Repair and Replacement Program